Yanks beat Rays, benches empty after Chapman’s brush back

 TRAINER’S ROOM

-Rays: IF Yandy Díaz (strained right hamstring) was placed on the injured list, and manager Kevin Cash does not think they will know how the severity of the injury for another week. … RHP Nick Anderson (forearm) is slated to throw about 20 pitches in a simulated game Wednesday. … LHP Ryan Yarbrough (groin) played catch at 120 feet and will throw from 150 feet Wednesday. … RHP Oliver Drake (biceps) threw 15 pitches in a bullpen session and will throw again Thursday.
+Rays: IF Yandy Díaz (strained right hamstring) was placed on the injured list, and Cash does not think they will know how the severity of the injury for another week. … RHP Nick Anderson (forearm) is slated to throw about 20 pitches in a simulated game Wednesday. … LHP Ryan Yarbrough (groin) played catch at 120 feet and will throw from 150 feet Wednesday. … RHP Oliver Drake (biceps) threw 15 pitches in a bullpen session and will throw again Thursday.

 YANKEES: SS Gleyber Torres (strained left quad/hamstring) could start getting some at-bats at the alternate training site at Scranton/Wilkes-Barre in the next day or two. … Britton and C Kyle Higashioka were activated off the injured list. … IF Jordy Mercer was designated for assignment. … RHP Miguel Yajure was optioned to the alternate site.
 He pitched three scoreless innings his major league debut Monday.